tracymu/cs101/README.md

 ## Thank you

 Thanks everyone who has contributed so far!
-Especially but not limited to:

-* tracymu
-* DesPenny
-* catherine-jones
-* nadiavu
-* colinjohnstonau
-* puyo